 Mesothelioma Wrongful Death Lawsuit

-A mesothelioma wrongful death lawsuit helps eligible families access compensation after losing a loved one to malignant mesothelioma.
-Mesothelioma wrongful death lawsuits are a type of legal claim made against negligent manufacturers of asbestos-containing products.
-Learn more about mesothelioma wrongful death lawsuits, potential settlement amounts, and how our partner law firm can help you file a claim.
+A mesothelioma wrongful death lawsuit helps surviving family members access compensation after losing a loved one to malignant mesothelioma.
+The average wrongful death mesothelioma lawsuit settlement is between $1 million and $1.4 million.
+Learn more about wrongful death lawsuits, specific settlement amounts, and how to file a claim.

 What Is a Mesothelioma Wrongful Death Lawsuit?

-A wrongful death lawsuit is a type of legal action that can be taken if another person — or company — is responsible for someone’s death.
+A wrongful death lawsuit is a type of legal action that can be taken to hold a person or company accountable for someone’s death and pursue compensation for things like funeral expenses, pain and suffering, and loss of financial support.

-A mesothelioma wrongful death lawsuit is usually filed against a manufacturer of asbestos-containing products.
-These companies knew their products were harmful but did not warn the public.
+A mesothelioma wrongful death lawsuit is usually filed against one or more manufacturers of asbestos-containing products.
+These companies failed to warn the public that their products harmed people’s health.

-In mesothelioma wrongful death cases, family members maintain that their deceased loved one would still be alive if they had not gotten sick from asbestos, the only known cause of mesothelioma.
+In mesothelioma wrongful death cases, family members claim that their deceased loved one would still be alive if they had not been exposed to asbestos, the only known cause of mesothelioma cancer.

 Did You Know?

 Each U.S. state and territory has its own laws that affect how and when wrongful death lawsuits are filed.
-In some states, families only have 1 year after their loved one’s death to file a wrongful death lawsuit.
+In some states, families only have 1 year after their loved one died to file a lawsuit.

 Get a Free Legal Consultation